-Welcome to the Montana Murdoch blog.
+Welcome to the Montana Murdoch bLog.

 This site picks up where my Susan Murdoch web site left off—with some overlap.

 So I’ve decided to leave it there.
 In part because, for now anyway, some of that work is done (Amor Mexicano), and some could not bear revision (Mother’s Milk).
-And in part because I think the imperfect journey is the more interesting one, and important to reveal, both for posterity, and because it is very edifying when artists talk straight with one another.
-We love the “overnight success” stories in America, but I don’t believe in them.
-I believe in showing your underwear.
-Like it or not, it’s the only way we move forward, and it’s the only way we humanize an overly rarefied, overly exclusive world.
-The average joe is too prone to say “I don’t know anything about art,” and thereby exempt themselves either from making, from experiencing, or from supporting it in their lives or communities.
+And in part because I think the imperfect journey is the more interesting one.
+And important to reveal, both for posterity, and because it is edifying when artists talk straight, not only with one another (I am deeply grateful for and indebted to those who have been forthcoming with me), but with the world at large.

 With the exit of the blood from my life, it seems the brain may be returning.
-My old hyper-articulateness is not back, but still, language flows more naturally…and I sort of hope it will have a second life, a mental renaissance, with some joy and relief in expression, rather than just frustration.
-And this, I believe, is also a part of the artistic journey.
-Our circumstances–physical, economic, environmental, cultural–effect our ability to work, impact what we produce and how we produce it.
-So the old site will stay there, bearing witness both to the struggle and the accomplishment of getting it made, such as it was.
+My old hyper-articulateness is not back, but still, language flows a bit more naturally…and I sort of hope it will have a second life, with some joy and relief in expression, rather than the frustration I’ve grown a little too accustomed to.

-Susana Montana–January 2012
+Susana Montana–January 2012/2018